Ashish Verma MBBS

 Biography

 Dr. Ashish Verma earned his medical degree from Government Stanley Medical College in Chennai, India.
-He completed his internal medicine residency at the University of Tennessee College of Medicine, Chattanooga, followed by a clinical and research fellowship in nephrology at Brigham and Women’s Hospital and Massachusetts General Hospital, with joint appointment as a Clinical Fellow in Medicine at Harvard Medical School.
-During his fellowship, he also trained as a research fellow under Dr. Sushrut S. Waikar at Brigham and Women’s Hospital, focusing on predictors of CKD progression.
+He completed his internal medicine residency at the University of Tennessee College of Medicine in Chattanooga, followed by a clinical and research fellowship in nephrology at Brigham and Women’s Hospital and Massachusetts General Hospital.
+During this time, he also held a joint appointment as a Clinical Fellow in Medicine at Harvard Medical School and trained as a research fellow under Dr. Sushrut S. Waikar, focusing on predictors of CKD progression.
+His work has been supported by an American Heart Association (AHA) Career Development Award.

 Education